Islandia, New York: Demographics

 There were 1,007 households, out of which 35.3% had children under the age of 18 living with them, 59.8% were married couples living together, 11.1% had a female householder with no husband present, and 25.2% were non-families.
 18.8% of all households were made up of individuals, and 2.3% had someone living alone who was 65 years of age or older.
 The average household size was 3.04 and the average family size was 3.49.

 In the village, the population was spread out, with 24.7% under the age of 18, 6.9% from 18 to 24, 36.3% from 25 to 44, 25.1% from 45 to 64, and 7.0% who were 65 years of age or older.
 The median age was 36 years.
 For every 100 females, there were 92.3 males.
 For every 100 females age 18 and over, there were 88.8 males.

 The median income for a household in the village was $69,519, and the median income for a family was $69,615.
 Males had a median income of $46,083 versus $34,261 for females.
 The per capita income for the village was $25,682.
 About 4.0% of families and 5.5% of the population were below the poverty line, including 7.1% of those under age 18 and 11.3% of those age 65 or over.

 As of 2000, Islandia had the highest percentage of Turkish residents in the United States, at 2.5% of the village's population.

+Government

+The Village of Islandia is governed by the Islandia Village Board of Trustees, which consists of a mayor, a deputy mayor, and three trustees.
+All five board members are elected to four-year terms, with the village elections being held biennially on odd-numbered years.

+As of April 2025, the Mayor of Islandia is Allan M. Dorman, the Deputy Mayor is Thomas Annicaro, and the Village Trustees are Raymond Bush, Patricia Peters, and Victor Montanez.

+Politics

+In the 2024 U.S. presidential election, the majority of Islandia voters voted for Kamala D. Harris (D).

 Education

-Islandia is served by three school districts: the Central Islip Union Free School District, the Connetquot Central School District, and the Hauppauge Union Free School District.
+The majority of Islandia is located within the boundaries of – and is thus served by – the Central Islip Union Free School District.
+Smaller portions are located within – and served by – the Connetquot Central School District and the Hauppauge Union Free School District.
+Accordingly, children residing within Islandia who attend public schools attend school in one of these three districts, depending on where they reside within the village.